realitytracing/Reality-Tracing-WIP/human-foundations/salience.md

 These outcomes are not chosen for their content.
 They persist because they:
 - Absorb energy
 - Provide intensity when orientation is lost
-- Create temporary structure in the absence of viable ends
+- Create temporary structure in the absence of viable ends or futures

 This is not preference.
 It is **regulatory failure under loss**.